-The GBAC STARTM Accreditation Program on Cleaning, Disinfection and Infectious Disease Prevention for Facilities (GBAC STARTM Program) establishes requirements to assist facilities in their cleaning, disinfection, and infectious disease prevention work practices to control risks associated with infectious agents such as SARS-CoV-2, Influenza, MRSA, and TB.
+The GBAC STAR Facility Accreditation Program on Cleaning, Disinfection and Infectious Disease Prevention establishes requirements to assist facilities in their cleaning, disinfection, and infectious disease prevention work practices to control risks associated with infectious agents such as SARS-CoV-2, Influenza, MRSA, and TB.

-This $\mathit{GBAC\,STAR}^{\mathsf{TM}}$ $\mathit{Program}$ is performance based and sets out requirements for and places responsibility for facilities to demonstrate that appropriate cleaning, disinfection, and infectious disease prevention work practices, protocols, procedures, and systems have been established and implemented.
+This GBAC STAR Facility Accreditation Program is performance based and sets out requirements for and places responsibility for facilities to demonstrate that appropriate cleaning, disinfection, and infectious disease prevention work practices, protocols, procedures, and systems have been established and implemented.

-The GBAC STARTM Program is designed such that any size facility or organization can use it and it is considered scalable.
+The GBAC STAR Facility Accreditation Program is designed such that any size facility or organization can use it and it is considered scalable.

-The GBAC STARTM Program is based on quality management system principles.
+The GBAC STAR Facility Accreditation Program is based on quality management system principles.
 As a performance-based accreditation program, its purpose is to help facilities establish a comprehensive system that covers the cleaning, disinfection, and infectious disease prevention needs of the facility.
 It should be viewed in addition to other relevant industry programs that a facility may have in place such as - but not limited to - ISO 9001, ISO 45001, or ISO 35001.

-The GBAC STARTM Program for facilities is based on 20 elements.
-This Implementation Guidance document is structured in a manner where specific requirements which are referred to as the "20 elements" are stated in a frame-box with the guidance and interpretation beneath.
+The GBAC STAR Facility Accreditation Program is based on elements.
+This Implementation Guidance document is structured in a manner where specific requirements which are referred to as the "elements" are stated in a frame-box with the guidance and interpretation beneath.
 Guidance has been provided as an aid in interpreting these requirements.